abdallahhelmy99/Plagiarism-Checker/README.md

 # Plagiarism Detector
-This program is a web application that allows users to check for plagiarism in texts.
-It compares the similarity of two PDF Files and returns a score indicating the degree of similarity.
+This is a web application that allows users to check for plagiarism in texts.
+It compares the similarity of a PDF File with a Folder Of PDFs and returns a score indicating the degree of similarity.

 # Features
 The program uses three different methods to measure similarity: Cosine similarity, Jaccard distance, and Levenshtein distance.